What you will study

 Part four explores the social welfare-crime control relationships through a focus on community.
 It examines the contradictions of the appeal of community in terms of its identification both as a site of social ‘good’, care and stability and as a source of social problems, exclusion and order.
 It considers the difficulties of defining what community means; looks at the ways in which community has become a central feature of both social welfare and crime control policies; and examines a range of debates around social regulation and social capital, and issues of community safety, ‘disorder’ and mobilisations.

-Across each of the five study units students will learn about evidence, social science argument and policy – and the relationship between them.
+Across each of the five study units you will learn about evidence, social science argument and policy – and the relationship between them.
 This involves a focus on different forms and sources of evidence, the ways in which different kinds of evidence are mobilised in the policy-making process and in social science debates about those policies.
-Students will use evidence to explore the questions raised in the module and will think about the part that evidence plays in the policy-making processes.
-Students will be encouraged to apply their learning to the analysis of non-module situations and examples.
+You will use evidence to explore the questions raised in the module and will think about the part that evidence plays in the policy-making processes.
+You will be encouraged to apply their learning to the analysis of non-module situations and examples.

 This module reflects The Open University’s commitment to developing modules that span and integrate a range of learning outcomes across the areas of knowledge and understanding; cognitive (analytical) skills; key skills of communication and information literacy and lifelong learning; and practical and professional skills.
 The development of these skills is embedded within every stage of the module, so that students will be supported in progressively developing these skills.